Equality, Diversity and Inclusion Strategy

 Reasonable adjustments

 Reasonable adjustments to working life are made in negotiation with staff and trainees as it becomes apparent that they are needed to facilitate their full involvement in the programme and their maintenance/attainment of the HPC standards of proficiency.
 Many trainees do not declare a disability at the point of selection but find it useful to signal their need for adjustments during training.
-The programme works closely with the university Disability Service and Trust HR partners.
+The programme works closely with the university Disability and Inclusive Practice Service and Trust HR partners.

-9. Practice Placements
+8. Practice Placements

 Trainees discuss barriers and drivers for inclusivity in relation to the service and how connected it is with the local community with their placement supervisors at the start of placement; reflections are documented within the placement contract.